CCA-Public/digital-archives-manual/guides/unusual.md

 The Authorities tab can be used to assign name authorities from LCNAF, VIAF, FAST, and Wikipedia.
 Current descriptive practices at CCA do not involve in-depth subject analysis; however, assigning authorities at this phase might be useful for later description and access, particularly when populating the "Names" field for file-level description.

 <a name="emailexport"></a>
-### Export, SIPs, AIPs, and DIPs
+#### Export, SIPs, AIPs, and DIPs

-export MBOX, delivery module, authorities log, and subject line log include your emailchemy log in your SIP, if you have one
+When you have finished reviewing all emails, you can export the emails to the next ePADD modules, Discovery and Delivery.
+To do so:

+1. Click the Export tab at the top of the screen.
+2. Under "Export messages and attachments," click Browse, and choose C:/Users/user.
+Click Export (NOT "Export to MBOX").
+This may take some time.
+It will save two module folders: "ePADD archive of (archive creator) - delivery" and "ePADD archive of (archive creator) - discovery."
+The discovery folder is not used at CCA and can be deleted.
+More information about the delivery module is in the next section.
+3. You may also wish to export just the email attachments, or CSV files of the assigned authorities or email subject lines based on the processing needs for a particular collection; these options are also available on this screen.

+Note that the final MBOX file should not be exported from the Appraisal module, as it will include all of the restricted material.

 <a name="emaildelivery"></a>
 ### Delivery module

 The delivery module is the access interface intended for researchers.
+For CCA's current use case, it is also used to create a final preservation copy of the files.
 It can be opened in the "ePADD mode" tab, like with the other modules.
 To launch the delivery module:

-1. Move the "epadd-delivery" folder to C:/Users/user
+1. Move the "Archive of (Archive Creator) Delivery module" file (exported from the Appraisal module) to a folder titled "epadd-delivery" in C:/Users/user
-2. Launch ePADD
+2. Launch ePADD.
 3. Click the gear in the top-right corner and select "ePADD Mode."
 From the drop-down menu, choose "DELIVERY."

-The researcher can now navigate within the email archives.
-They can flag and annotate material, much like in the appraisal and delivery modules, and save a marked-up version of the email archive for their personal use.
+In order to export a preservation copy in the MBOX format:

+1. Navigate to the Search tab.
+2. Without entering anything in the search bar, click "Search."
+This should return all of the emails in the collection.
+3. Click the "Export these messages as MBOX" button. ePADD will prepare your MBOX file.
+This may take some time.
+**INSERT SCREENSHOT!!**
+4. On the next screen, click "Download MBOX file."
+This may take some time and often fails.
+Internet Explorer has been marginally better at not failing during this phase.
+5. This MBOX is ready to be processed using SIP Creator. **INSERT LINK** After the SIP is packaged, be sure to include your Emailchemy log, as well as any additional CSV reports, in the metadata folder of your SIP.

+For AP195, we also kept the original files as well as the appraisal module in recognition of the fact that email processing technology and workflows are rapidly improving and we may want to return to these files as they appeared originally and at the time restriction was completed.
+These files were packaged into their own SIP and are restricted from user access.

+#### Leaving the Delivery module

-**NOTE:** Once you are in the ePADD delivery module, you cannot easily return to the previous modules.
+Once you are in the ePADD delivery module, you cannot easily return to the previous modules.
 This is to prevent researcher interference with collections in process.
 (This is also true for the discovery module.)
 To return to previous modules:

 1. Make a note of which local host ePADD is using, by consulting your browser's URL.
 (It is typically 9099.)
 2. Close out of all ePADD tabs in your browser.